 It can be difficult to ask for what you need, but a simple request can go a long way toward helping you feel supported and understood in your grief.

-As mentioned before, while grief may come and go, the loss remains.
+When it comes to grief, there’s no finish line.
+While grief may come and go, the loss remains.

-If you still get teary-eyed when someone you’ve lost comes up in conversation or your thoughts years later, it doesn’t mean you’re stuck.
+If you still get teary-eyed when someone you’ve lost comes up in conversation or in your thoughts years later, it doesn’t mean you’re stuck.
 In fact, this may be a healthy expression of your continued love and appreciation for that person.

 - addictive behaviors